rbvegas/StatiCSharp/README_NUGET.md

 You can use StatiC#'s [project template](https://github.com/RolandBraunDev/StatiCSharp/tree/master/Documentation/ProjectTemplate) to quick start or follow the following steps to set up your project manually.
 Nevertheless its recommended to read this readme to get a understanding how StatiC# works.

-StatiC# expects three folders to work with at the path given during the initialization of our website (we will come to that later).
+StatiC# expects three folders to work with at the path given during the initialization of the WebsiteManager.

 `Content`: This folder contains the markdown files that our website depents on.
 `Output`: Here the final website with all the necessary files will be saved.